 Authorization is handled separately

-for Direct Device Integration (DDI) API and Device Management Federation (DMF) API - a successful authentication includes full authorization
+for Direct Device Integration (DDI) API, Device Management Federation (DMF) API, and Service Integration Event (SIE) API - a successful authentication includes full authorization

 for Management API and Management UI authorization is based on permissions.